nicc777/aws-eks-private/README.md

 If you plan to use an EC2 instance to also deploy the CloudFormation stacks and run the other commands, note the pre-requisites listed above and ensure that it is also installed on the Instance.

+### Bootstrapping a Public EC2 Jump Host (OPTIONAL)

+In this section steps to create a Jump Host will be provided and explained.

+The following will be created:

+* An EC2 KeyPair ([more info](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)), with instructions on how to create, obtain and use the key.
+* An EC2 instance, based of an official Amazon EC2 distribution (AMI), with the Squid Proxy also installed (we will use this same instance as a Web Proxy server for instances in our Private only VPC).
+The image will include the following software:
+  * AWS CLI
+  * EksCtl
+  * Kubectl
+  * Git
+  * Vim
+  * curl
+  * Squid

+_**Note**_: Refer to [this page](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) on strategies for ensuring you are always launching the latest Amazon EC2 Linux Image (also referred to as an AMI, or Amazon Machine Image)

+_**Important**_: This version of the CloudFormation template creates an EC2 instance with no execution role attached.
+When logged in using SSH, the AWS credentials need to be set with environment variables (recommended) or with the appropriate credentials files in the `~/.aws/` directory.

-TODO - Provide an example CloudFormation template to provision an EC2 instance that can be used as Jump Host and from where all commands could be executed.
+TODO - Provide an example CloudFormation template and scripts to provision an EC2 instance that can be used as Jump Host and from where all commands could be executed.